JanviChawla/janvichawla.github.io/content/thoughts/contracts.md

 When we have the present moment as a clean slate, an opportunity to act as if the past never happened, why do we insist on lugging around these heavy suitcases?
 Why bother with the baggage at all?
 Perhaps it's the unsettling comfort of familiarity – we know the contents, even if we don't particularly like what's inside.
 So, the question remains: why bother?
 Why not just leave it behind, discard it entirely?

 My psychiatrist once explained that medication doesn't fundamentally change who I am, but rather equips me to become the person I aspire to be.
 The agency, the choice to architect my own personality, remains mine.
 Now that I'm on medication, those old excuses feel hollow.
 If I genuinely desire to be something, I have the capacity to work towards it.
 We all do, deep down.
 Once we've systematically dismantled all our justifications, what's left?
-Facing the music.
-Shoulders back, a semblance of a smile, and simply proceeding.
+Facing the music - shoulders back, a semblance of a smile, and simply proceeding.
 With nothing truly to lose, why do we so often convince ourselves that there is?